poppyjones/sikker/week6.md

 Uses logs - think of it as certificate auditing.

-The log needs to be fact checked - thish is simply done by making the log an append only logs, this is done w merkel trees
+The log needs to be fact checked - this is simply done by making the log an append only logs, this is done w merkel trees

 #### Merkel trees